 - ischemic stroke

-- peripheral arterial limb ischemia, where blood flow to the limbs is significantly reduced
+- peripheral arterial limb ischemia, a condition that significantly reduces blood flow to the limbs

 - chest pain